ECHL

-The ECHL (formerly the East Coast Hockey League) is a minor professional ice hockey league based in Shrewsbury, New Jersey, with teams across the United States and Canada.
+The ECHL (formerly known as the East Coast Hockey League) is a minor professional ice hockey league based in Shrewsbury, New Jersey, with teams across the United States and Canada.
 Competitively, it is a tier below the American Hockey League (AHL).
 The league serves as a farm system to the AHL and National Hockey League (NHL).

 The ECHL and the AHL are the only minor leagues recognized by the collective bargaining agreement between the NHL and the National Hockey League Players' Association (NHLPA), meaning any player signed to an entry-level NHL contract and designated for assignment must report to a club in either the ECHL or the AHL.
 Additionally, the league's players are represented by the Professional Hockey Players' Association (PHPA) in negotiations with the ECHL itself.
 At least 739 players have played at least one game in the NHL after appearing in the ECHL.

-As of the 2025–26 season, 30 of the 32 NHL teams held affiliations with an ECHL team, with only the Columbus Blue Jackets and Utah Mammoth having no such franchise affiliation.
+As of the 2026–27 season, 29 of the 32 NHL teams hold affiliations with an ECHL team, with the Buffalo Sabres, New York Rangers, and Utah Mammoth having no such franchise affiliation.
 NHL teams sometimes lend contracted players to ECHL teams with which they have no affiliation agreements for development and increased playing time.

-The league's regular season typically begins in October and ends in April, followed by the Kelly Cup playoffs.
-The most recent playoff champions are the Trois-Rivières Lions in 2025.
+The league regular season typically starts up in October and it ends each April, followed by the Kelly Cup playoffs.
+The most recent playoff champions are the Florida Everblades after the 2026 postseason.